 Isn’t vaccinating my personal choice?

 Vaccinating IS a personal choice, and if that choice only affected you and your children I would not be writing this.
+But it doesn’t.
+Your decisions about vaccinating your family impact on your whole community.

 Swimming pools are dangerous, and every year children are drowned, killed, and injured in them.